 Besides Dr. William P. Lamas’ dedication to his patients, his warm demeanor, caring staff and state-of-the-art facility, patients choose Dr. Lamas because of his educational background, artistic vision and desire to stay abreast of the continuous changes occurring within the field of Periodontology and Dental Implants.

-Schedule Your Complimentary Consultation with Dr. William P. Lamas Today
+Schedule Your Consultation with Dr. William P. Lamas Today

 At Lamas Dental Specialists, we concentrate on providing each of our patients with custom-designed treatment plans that consist of the most innovative periodontal and dental implant treatments available.

 If you are missing all your teeth, they are currently failing you, or you wear traditional dentures, we may be able to provide you with a permanent, natural-looking solution.
 As an experienced Periodontist and Dental Implant Surgeon, Dr. Lamas has the skill and artistic vision to create you a beautiful set of new, functional, natural-looking teeth.

 Dr. William P. Lamas can usually complete a dental implant procedure for an entire upper and/or lower arch in a single surgical session.
 To learn more, please contact Lamas Dental Specialists today to schedule your initial consultation.
 We are located at 2645 Southwest 37th Avenue, Suite 304, in Miami.
 Our phone number is 305-440-4114.

 Dr. William P. Lamas Reviewed by Elena Garcia